IIUMstudent/Awesome-IIUM/README.md

 This section provides a list of recommendation for IIUM students.
  - [IIUM Schedule App](https://github.com/iqfareez/iium_schedule) - A web-based application that generates a schedule for IIUM students based on their course registration made now by graduated Fareez Iqmal.
- - [Moodle Mobile App](https://download.moodle.org/mobile/)[Moodle Desktop App](https://download.moodle.org/) - A mobile application that allows students to access their courses on Moodle.
+ - [Moodle Mobile App](https://download.moodle.org/mobile/) [Moodle Desktop App](https://download.moodle.org/) - A mobile application that allows students to access their courses on Moodle.
  - [Activity](/Student%20Life/Programs.md) - A list of active activities that are available in IIUM.